Brandenburg University of Technology: Library

 The new library was opened in the year 2004 and is called Informations-, Kommunikations- und Medienzentrum (IKMZ).
 It was designed by the famous architects Herzog & de Meuron.

 Study

 Academic year

 Like for most universities in Germany, the academic year at BTU is divided into two semesters.
 The winter term (Wintersemester) is the official beginning of the academic year and lasts from 1 October to 31 March.
 The summer term (Sommersemester) lasts from 1 April to 30 September.
 The teaching takes place in only 15 weeks per semester and is followed by an examination period (Prüfungszeitraum) where usually no lectures are held.

+Study programmes

+In the winter semester for the 2022/23 academic year, around 6,800 students were enrolled at BTU Cottbus-Senftenberg.
+The proportion of students in STEM subjects is consistently strong at 65%.
+40% of the students come from over 120 countries.
+The proportion of women in the student body is 43%.

+With a few exceptions, the degree programmes at BTU Cottbus-Senftenberg are open admission, i.e. without a numerus clausus (NC).
+Application is possible for all degree programmes in the winter semester, and for some master's and bachelor's programmes in the summer semester.

+Teaching language

+German is the teaching language for the majority of the degree programmes.
+A total of 17 study programmes (one Bachelor, 13 Master, three Ph.D.) are offered in English: